apace100/origins-docs/docs/types/power_types/prevent_block_use.md

     }
 }
 ```

-This power will prevent the player from using crafting tables.
+This example will prevent the player from using Crafting Tables.